everydayrain/imagined_realities/content/blog/2024-12-12-pv-dacl-mods.md

 ---

 {% imagesmall '/img/2024-12-11_10-09.png', '' %}

 Ever come across an edge description in Boodhound on DACL abuse?
 They tend to look something like the above.

 The Windows abuse instructions on the edge tend to offer two ways to proceed, either using _net group_ from net.exe or PowerView.
 I've always used the net.exe method, but they recommend PowerView because the opsec for net.exe is challenging.

 {% imagesmall '/img/2024-12-12_08-59.png', '' %}

 I was curious to play around with PowerView's _Add-DomainGroupMember_ to have another option in my toolbox and find out more about this improved opsec.
 Unfortunately, I've run into this Bloodhound description enough times to know that the steps for the PowerView method aren't quite as clearly laid out in the Bloodhound description as they could be.
-I don't think it's Bloodhound's fault, as the [original instructions](https://powersploit.readthedocs.io/en/latest/Recon/Add-DomainGroupMember/) aren't effusive by any means.
+I don't think it's Bloodhound's fault, as the {% linkprimary "original instructions", "https://powersploit.readthedocs.io/en/latest/Recon/Add-DomainGroupMember/" %} aren't effusive by any means.

 ## Adding an Existing User to Domain Admins by Modifying the DACL